liormizr/s3path/docs/interface.rst

 S3Path.replace(target)
 ^^^^^^^^^^^^^^^^^^^^^^

-Rename this Bucket / key prefix / key to the given target.
+Renames this Bucket / key prefix / key to the given target.
 If target points to an existing Bucket / key prefix / key, it will be unconditionally replaced.

 S3Path.rglob(pattern)